 |Direct train||Yes, there are 25 direct trains a day|

-Trains from Manchester to Liverpool cover the 30 miles (49 km) long journey taking on average 51 min with our travel partners like Northern Rail, First Transpennine Express or East Midlands Trains.
+Trains from Manchester to Liverpool cover the 30 miles (49 km) long journey taking on average 46 min with our travel partners like East Midlands Railway, Northern Rail or Transpennine Express.
 Normally, there are 25 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £3, but the average price of train tickets is £4.
+While the average ticket price for this journey costs around £4, you can find the cheapest train ticket for as low as £3.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Liverpool Lime Street.

 Trains from Manchester to Liverpool run regularly from three of the departure city’s stations, with the direct journey taking 37min to 1h 14min depending on provider.
 Multiple trains leave per hour during operating times, with services from Manchester Piccadilly, Manchester Victoria, and Manchester Oxford Road.
 Trains from Manchester to Liverpool arrive at either Liverpool Lime Street or Liverpool Central, irrespective of the station they depart.